nicksmith100/shakermaker/README.md

 ### Content

+- (API)
-- All content was written by the developer.
+- All other content was written by the developer.

 ### Media

-- All Images were created by the developer except:
-  - Primary image on About page taken by [Eleanor Jane Weddings](http://eleanorjaneweddings.co.uk/)
+- Logo
+- Spirit bottle images
-  - Primary image on Booking page from [Freepik](https://www.freepik.com/free-photo/desk-office-with-objects_3369397.htm)
+- 404 image
-  - Primary image on 404 page by Glenn Carstens-Peters on [Unsplash](https://unsplash.com/photos/IMRuLuNnFw4)

 ### Acknowledgements

 - My Mentor Rory Patrick Sheridan for many helpful pointers, including providing an [example README](https://github.com/Ri-Dearg/horizon-photo/blob/master/README.md) which has provided a useful template for this document.
 - Our Cohort Facilitator Iris Smok for providing helpful guidance on project requirements throughout.
+-